 “Every year we see this, every year the same thing—no matter how avant garde, no matter how trend-setting these haute couture collections are, they never forget to include the Freshwater Pearls…”

 Since the European courtiers of the Renaissance sported them in their elaborate costumes and wigs, pearls have had a dazzling role to play in high fashion.
 Classic movie actresses like Audrey Hepburn and TV moms like June Cleaver immortalized the classic pearl fashion and beauty of the pearl necklaces they were never without, and set their place in our popular culture as simple, elegant style.
+They even gave gifts to their husbands at mens designer leather wallets.
 Today their popularity continues unabated, and pearls are owned by women of all ages, and all walks of life.

 The president and founder of MSG Promotions, Griffin has quietly spearheaded one of the tournament’s most important financial efforts since 1995 and over that time has produced hospitality revenues in excess of $210 million by developing a broad base of national corporate clients.